-Although not recommended, CMF Awards may be combined into one loan pool or fund with other CDFI Fund Awards or other funds, but the Recipient must control and be able to separately account for the use of CMF Award dollars.
+Although not recommended, CMF Awards may be combined into one loan pool or fund with other CDFI Fund Awards or other funds, but the Recipient must control and be able to separately account for the use of CMF Award dollars from other CDFI Program awards.

-Keep in mind that a Recipient's CMF Award and other CDFI Program awards may not be used in the same development phase in a property, as described in FAQ #19.
+Keep in mind that a Recipient's CMF Award and other CDFI Fund program awards may not be used in the same development phase in a property, as described in FAQ #19.